IBM/ibm_zosmf/docs/source/roles/zmf_cpm_list_software_templates.rst

 .. note::
    - The given example assumes that you have an inventory file *inventory.yml* and host vars *sampleHost.yml* with appropriate values to identify the target z/OSMF server end point.
+When playbooks completes, a message shown in following example is displayed, ``"msg": "Published Template List saved at: /tmp/xxx.json"``.
+This message includes a file path and file name where the list of published template is returned.